qrdate/qrdate/README.md

 ## What is it?

 QR Date is a trusted timestamp that you can physically include in photos, videos and live streams using QR codes and audible data signals.
-It is for newsrooms and social media users.
-Our goal is to help verify dates in photos and videos by visibly or audibly including trusted timestamps in the contents.
+It is for newsrooms, citizen journalists and social media users who wish to verify dates in videos, live streams and photos by visibly and/or audibly including trusted timestamps in the content.

-- **In newsrooms,** it helps publishers making editorial decisions on which media to publish from internal and third parties.
+- **For newsrooms**, it helps publishers to make better informed editorial decisions on which media to trust from professional and citizen journalists.
+- **For citizen journalists**, it allows the public to play an active role in news, helping to verify when what's being recorded happened.
-- **On social media,** it works via rapid dissemination to other people who can can help verify the code and its authenticity if it's considered reasonably fresh.
+- **For social media users**, it works via rapid dissemination to people around the world who can help to verify the QR Date and the media's authenticity.

-## The need to use something like QR Date arises, when..

-1. You have a photograph or video you want to make and send to many people, rapidly.
-2. You need to prove beyond a reasonable doubt that the event or subject you are photographing *happened or existed* at the moment you took the photo or video.

-The traditional method is to write the current date on a piece of paper or, if one is available, hold up a newspaper from the day.
-Besides requiring materials, neither does not *definitely* verify that the event in the picture *happened right now*.
-It is impossible to validate past events in this way, but if you include a timestamp that was signed by a trusted third party *within your photo, in a reasonably non-fakeable way*, it is then provable beyond a reasonable doubt that you indeed are **photographing the near-present**.

-When disseminated rapidly to hundreds or thousands of people, a QR Date displayed in a photo or video can constitute social proof — you can say "thousands of people confirmed this individually" while feasibly expecting that the code could not have been faked within the short period of time between you taking the photo, distributing it, and others confirming the code contained in it.

 ## How is it used?